 The State Board encourages community and technical colleges to:

-- Maintain membership in the Intercollege Relations Commission (ICRC) of the Washington Council for High School-College Relations.
+- Maintain membership in the Intercollege Relations Commission (ICRC) of the Washington Council for High School-College Relations (see ICRC).

 - Annually inform baccalaureate institutions regarding changes in the curriculum related to generally transferable courses in order to assure accurate course equivalency lists (see Course Equivalency Guides/Course Transfer Information).